There Is a Mountain

-"There Is a Mountain" is a song written and performed by British singer-songwriter Donovan in 1967.
+"There Is a Mountain" is a song written and performed by Scottish singer-songwriter Donovan in 1967.

 Background

 The lyrics refer to a Buddhist saying originally formulated by Qingyuan Weixin, later translated by D. T. Suzuki in his Essays in Zen Buddhism, one of the first books to popularize Buddhism in Europe and the US:

 Before a man studies Zen, to him mountains are mountains and waters are waters; after he gets an insight into the truth of Zen through the instruction of a good master, mountains to him are not mountains and waters are not waters; but after this when he really attains to the abode of rest, mountains are once more mountains and waters are waters.

 Featured musicians are Donovan (vocals and acoustic guitar), Tony Carr on percussion, Harold McNair on flute and arrangement and Danny Thompson on bass.

 The B-side of the single is "Sand and Foam", an acoustic album cut about a nighttime visit to a Mexican beach Donovan took while on vacation.
 It was drawn from Mellow Yellow, which was released a few months prior to "There is a Mountain".

 Record World described it as "jazzy" and "Latin-styled" with "weird" lyrics.